VictoriaDeery/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- osTicket docuentation and gather all the files
+- osTicket docuentation and gathering of all required files

 <h2>Installation Steps</h2>